-The best paint to use to paint stained brown trim white.
+The best paint to use to paint stained brown trim white with no bleed though.

 I finally got my studioffice back up and running so I can now function and create in organized bliss. :-) I had to paint the stained wood trim white which took some effort.
 Now that it is complete it is such a nice feeling after months of not having a designated place to create.